-View of the Bolsa Road fish barrier removed will be allowing fish access to upstream habitat
+Removal of the Bolsa Road fish barrier will allow fish to travel upstream

 This project plans, designs and constructs improvements for two high priority fish barriers in Santa Clara County.
 A third priority barrier, owned by the City of San Jose, will be remediated through a project partnership with funds allocated from this project.
 The project will accomplish the following objectives: